hotwax/oms-documentation/adoc/troubleshooting/orderApproval.md

 4. **Job Picking and Data Import**:
    The transformed file is placed in an FTP location for OMS.
-A job in the Job Manager's Packaged Multi-Stream Import, under the Miscellaneous section, picks up the file and imports the data into OMS.
+The "Packaged Multi-Stream Import" job, located in the Miscellaneous section of the job manager app, retrieves the file and imports the data into OMS.

 This workflow ensures efficient synchronization of order meta fields from Shopify to OMS, maintaining data accuracy and consistency.